Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 - What's Happening" - A Human-centered Multimodal Interpreter Explaining the Actions of Autonomous Vehicles, **WACV 2025** (camera-ready version coming soon)

+- [Exploring Designers’ Perceptions and Practices of Collaborating with Generative AI as a Co-creative Agent in a Multi-stakeholder Design Process: Take the Domain of Avatar Design as an Example](https://dl.acm.org/doi/fullHtml/10.1145/3629606.3629675), Qingyang He, Weicheng Zheng, Hanxi Bao, **Ruiqi Chen**, Xin Tong, **ChineseCHI 2023**

 - [Design and Evaluation of a VR Therapy for Patients with Mild Cognitive Impairment and Dementia: Perspectives from Patients and Stakeholders](https://ieeexplore.ieee.org/document/10108617/), **Ruiqi Chen**, Shuhe Wang, Xuhai Xu, Lan Wei, Yuling Sun, Xin Tong, **IEEE VR 2023**